Spearritt/SyncAdmin/Custom Plugins/README.md

 <hr>

 <h2>Custom Plugins</h2>
-<p>This area contains plugins which have been reviewed and verified by the SyncAdmin Content Team which you can use in the <a href="http://www.roblox.com/library/549677290/SyncAdmin">SyncAdmin Loader</a>.</p>
+<p>This area contains plugins which were created by the SyncAdmin developer community and have been reviewed and verified by the SyncAdmin Content Team which you can use in the <a href="http://www.roblox.com/library/549677290/SyncAdmin">SyncAdmin Loader</a>.</p>

 <h2>Installing Plugins</h2>
 <p>1.
 First, you'll need to open up the "Plugins" diretory found inside the loader.</p>